carroll-tech/data-project-example/infrastructure/networking/README.md

 - Service account with appropriate IAM roles for network administration
 - Workload Identity Federation for secure GitHub Actions authentication
 - GitHub authentication for Helm-deployed applications and kubectl access
-- Integration with Netlify DNS for public domain management
+- Integration with Squarespace DNS for public domain management

 ## Purpose